smarchini/hybrid-fenwick-tree/README.md

 documentation.

 At the moment the data structures in this library are dynamic as in *dynamic arrays*: they deal with mutable data of fixed size.
-Although, an fully dynamic implementation is indeed possible.
+However, an fully dynamic implementation is indeed possible.

 # TODO